Andrea Apolo: Research

 Apolo designs and implements clinical trials to test novel agents for the treatment of urologic cancers.
 Her research focuses on developing targeted therapies for bladder cancer and rare genitourinary tumors, including immunotherapies, angiogenesis inhibitors, and agents that target MET, and in identifying molecular alterations that will serve as targets for individualized treatment strategies.
 Apolo manages clinical development of immunotherapeutic agents and immunotherapeutic combinations in cancer and genitourinary tumors.
 She led the bladder cancer study of avelumab that resulted in FDA approval in advanced bladder cancer.

 Awards and honors

 Apolo received a 2011 National Institutes of Health Award of Merit, the 2014 Lasker Clinical Research Scholars Program Award, the 2018 National Cancer Institute's Director's Award for Clinical Science, the 2018 Advancing Cancer Treatment Award for leadership in genitourinary clinical trial patient access, and the 2020 Arthur S. Flemming Award for leaders who make an impact in public service.
+She was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.